edinburgh-napier/SET09102/notes/unit1_code_quality/design_patterns_guidelines.md

 nav_order: 1
 ---

-# Tips for leartning and applying design patterns
+# Tips for learning and applying design patterns

 * **Start with Understanding the Problem**